Product

 How FrameQuery Compares to Other Video Search and Management Tools

-An honest look at where FrameQuery fits in the landscape of video search, asset management, and AI-powered analysis tools.
-We are new, and we are not pretending otherwise.
+An honest look at where FrameQuery fits alongside video search, asset management, and AI-powered analysis tools.
+We're new, and we're not pretending otherwise.

 We get asked a lot how FrameQuery compares to tools like Frame.io, Iconik, Descript, and others.
 Fair question.
 The video tooling space is crowded and there are products with years of polish and massive teams behind them.

 We are a small team.
 We are in early access.
 We are not going to pretend we are better than everyone at everything.
 But we do think we are building something that fills a real gap.
-Let us walk through the landscape honestly.
+Let's walk through it honestly.

 The short version

 Most video tools fall into one of two camps.
 Either they have strong AI-powered search but require you to upload everything to the cloud, or they work locally with your files but have no intelligence built in.
-FrameQuery tries to sit in the middle: AI-powered indexing with local-first search.
+FrameQuery sits in the middle: cloud AI processing with local search.

-That said, every tool on this list does something well that we do not.
-Here is where things stand.
+Every tool on this list does something well that we do not.
+So where do things stand?

 Frame.io